ivopetkov/html5-dom-document-php/README.md

 //     </html>
 ```

-Manipulating the values of the class attribute of an element:
+Manipulate the values of the class attribute of an element:

 ```php
 $dom = new IvoPetkov\HTML5DOMDocument();